Consumer Medicine Information

 At the start of treatment, you may have a fall in blood pressure making you feel dizzy on standing up, or your heart may beat faster.
 These should go away after a few days.
 Tell your doctor if they continue or worry you.

 How much to take

 Your doctor will decide the dose suitable for you.

 Follow your doctor's instructions carefully and do not change or stop the required dosage without consulting your doctor first.

-Never take more tablets
+Never take more tablets than y

 our doctor tells you to take.
 The maximum daily dose of Rispa tablets is 5 milligrams taken twice a day.
 Check with your doctor if more than this has been prescribed.
 The effects of high doses are not yet known.